alma4rebi/swift-programming-language/book/AutomaticReferenceCounting.md

-This time, the capture of `self`{.code-voice} by the closure is an unowned reference, and does not keep a strong hold on the `HTMLElement`{.code-voice} instance it has captured.
-If you set the strong reference from the `paragraph`{.code-voice} variable to `nil`{.code-voice}, the `HTMLElement`{.code-voice} instance is deallocated, as can be seen from the printing of its deinitializer message in the example below:
+This time, the capture of `self` by the closure is an unowned reference, and does not keep a strong hold on the `HTMLElement` instance it has captured.
+If you set the strong reference from the `paragraph` variable to `nil`, the `HTMLElement` instance is deallocated, as can be seen from the printing of its deinitializer message in the example below: